13 Incredible Health Benefits Of Lemons And Nutritional Value

 Lemons are among the richest sources of vitamin C (1).
 Studies show us that fruits and vegetables, especially those rich in vitamin C, can prevent coronary heart disease (2).

-Citrus fruits, including lemons, contain essential flavonoids that help in the treatment of atherosclerosisi XA health condition where the arteries become narrow and hard due to the build-up of cholesterol plaque in the walls of arteries. .
-These compounds blunt the inflammatory responses in the body that can lead to cardiovascular disease (4).
+Citrus fruits, including lemons, contain essential flavonoids that help in the treatment of atherosclerosisi A health condition where the arteries become narrow and hard due to the build-up of cholesterol plaque in the walls of arteries. .
+These compounds blunt the inflammatory responses in the body that can lead to cardiovascular disease (5).

 2. May Help Control Weight

-Some research shows that the polyphenols in lemons help suppress diet-induced obesity (5).
+For those on a weight loss journey, lemon for weight loss plays a crucial role by aiding in digestion and metabolism.
+Some research shows that the polyphenols in lemons help suppress diet-induced obesity (3).
 These polyphenols were shown to suppress body weight gain and body fat accumulation.

 Another study found that the lemon detox diet (organic maple and palm syrups, and lemon juice) helped reduce body fat – thereby reducing body weight and cutting the risk of cardiovascular disease (6).